The Loma Club

-While in San Diego, Menekse and I had the pleasure to play golf at The Loma Club.
-The Loma Club is one of San Diego’s oldest courses and is located just minutes from downtown.
-It sits in Liberty Station, which is one of cities many cool areas.
+Located just minutes from downtown, The Loma Club is one of San Diego’s oldest golf courses.
+It sits in Liberty Station, which is one of the city’s many cool neighborhoods.

-I have played The Loma Club before.
+I have played at The Loma Club before.
 I (James) lived in San Diego many many years ago, and back then The Loma Club was known as Sail Ho, and it was a military course.
-I guess I have forgotten how I was able to play there (most likely a call placed by the pro at Torrey Pines helped), but I really don’t remember Sail Ho being quite as cool as The Loma Club is today!
+Unfortunately, I have forgotten how I was able to play there (most likely a call placed by the pro at Torrey Pines helped), but I really don’t remember Sail Ho being quite as cool as The Loma Club is today!

-One of many things that we really loved about this historic clubhouse is the chalkboard menu that indicates the course rates.
+One of the many things that we really loved about this historic clubhouse is the chalkboard menu that indicates the course rates.
 And with a weekday rate of 16 dollars, we don’t think you’ll find a better deal anywhere in golf!

 The course record is 22.
 Yes, twenty-two!
 And it looks like it has been twice.
 One of the rounds even included a bogey!
 6 2’s, 2 3’s, and heaven forbid one 4- we’ve never seen a scorecard quite like this!